natedonato/generative/README.md

 ![2 point perspective](/img/pencil.jpg)

-By digitizing the techique and adding interactable / adjustable controls we create a new creative experience producing unique results on every generation.
+By adapting the techique for web and adding interactable / adjustable controls we create a new creative and expressive experience where users can produce their own unique results on every generation.

 ![random cubes](/img/random-cubes.gif)

+Give it a try yourself at [natedonato.com/generative/2point/](https://natedonato.com/generative/2point/)!